Mission: “Capital and Capacity to Serve Communities”

 The ideal candidate for this position will have these key qualifications:

-•For Underwriter, at least two years of experience in real estate-based lending and/or business lending, including borrower contact, credit analysis, due diligence and loan documentation.
-For Senior Underwriter, at least five years of such experience;
+•Two or more years of experience in real estate-based lending and/or business lending, including borrower contact, credit analysis, due diligence and loan documentation;

-•Proficiency in analyzing financial statements of individuals, for-profit businesses, and nonprofit organizations and their real estate operations (in particular, rental housing and community facilities occupied by a single tenant).
-Familiarity with basic accounting principles including the ability to translate cash to accrual accounting and vice versa and ability to spread and analyze such statements to assess financial condition;
+•Proficiency in analyzing financial statements of for-profit and nonprofit organizations and their real estate operations (in particular, rental housing and community facilities occupied by a single tenant).
+Familiarity with basic accounting principles including the ability to translate cash to accrual accounting and vice versa.

-•Familiarity with federal, state, and local government funding sources for capital and operating needs of multi-family housing, special needs housing, charter schools, and community facilities (e.g., child care centers, health clinics, etc.);
+•Familiarity with federal, state, and local government funding sources for capital and operating needs of multi-family housing, special needs housing, and community facilities (e.g., child care centers, educational programs, health clinics, etc.)

-•Proficiency with Microsoft Office Suite Programs, and other database software; and
+•Proficiency with Microsoft Office Suite Programs, and other database software

 EDUCATIONAL AND OTHER REQUIREMENTS:

-Educational background should include a bachelor’s degree in a relevant area of study such as real estate, urban planning, business administration or finance, and at least an introduction to accounting; an advanced degree is preferred.
+Educational background should include a bachelor’s degree; an advanced degree is a plus.
 In addition, the position requires a high degree of self-motivation, dedication, creativity, and perseverance; flexibility with time and willingness to accept a demanding (and personally satisfying) position.
 Excellent teamwork and strong time management skills are essential.
 Travel is required, and candidates must have a valid driver’s license.